RuffBudda/21SIXTY-Content/README.md

 2. **Process Audio**: Click "Process Audio" - the system will:
    - Check localStorage for cached data (if same file was processed before, uses cache)
    - Upload and save the audio file
-   - Generate transcript automatically using Faster Whisper (local, no API costs)
+   - Generate transcript automatically using AssemblyAI (cloud-based, no model downloads)
    - Display processing animations with real-time status
 3. **Enter Guest Information**: Fill in the guest's name, title, company, and LinkedIn profile
 4. **Generate Content**: Click "Generate Content" to create all 10 content types using AI